-Typical wireless workout earbuds make potential hazards difficult to detect, but the Jabra Elite Active 45e keep you safe while keeping you entertained.
+Typical wireless workout earbuds make potential hazards difficult to detect, but the Jabra Elite Active 45e keeps you safe while keeping you entertained.
 The ear tips allow external noise in, so you’re constantly aware of what’s going on around you while facilitating better sound quality than bone conduction headphones.

 Who is the Jabra Elite Active 45e for?

 Athletes will get the most out of the Jabra Elite Active 45e.
 These wireless earbuds maintain a snug fit due to the ear hook design.
 What’s more, they’re IP67-certified, making them some of the most earbuds on the market.
 The ear tips are deliberately designed to allow outside noise in, keeping you safe and aware of your surroundings.
 While this is at the expense of audio quality, it’s well worth it for outdoor athletes.

 What’s it like to use the Jabra Elite Active 45e?

 Operation is simple: each earbud houses a set of buttons.
 The right side is for power, call, playback, and Bluetooth pairing controls, while the left allows for voice assistant access and the option to mute the microphone.
 Having the volume toggles on the housing’s underbelly makes it convenient to adjust while running.

 Wireless earbud cables can be a nuisance because they leave excess material flopping about, requiring a cinching mechanism like the Jaybird X4.
 However, the Jabra Elite Active 45e avoid this altogether by using a 298mm TPE neckband joining the earbuds, which is long enough to accommodate most head sizes.